quantalea/AleaTK/tutorial/doc/ml_tools.md

 #### LSTM

 The LSTM has a dynamics that allow it to keep information for an extended number of time steps.
 There are different LSTM architectures that differ in their connectivity structure and activation functions.
 All LSTM architectures have explicit memory cells  $c_t \in \mathbb{R}^d$ for storing information for long periods of time and can decide to overwrite, retrieve, or keep the memory cell for the next time step.
-An LSTM cell transforms an input $x_t \in \mathbb{R}^d$ and a hidden state $h_{t-1}$, keeping a cell state $c_t \in \mathbb{R}^d$ as follows:
+An LSTM cell transforms an input $x_t \in \mathbb{R}^n$ and a hidden state $h_{t-1} \in \mathbb{R}^d$, keeping a cell state $c_t \in \mathbb{R}^d$ as follows:

 $$
 \begin{align}